- International accreditation

 When and how do you pay me?

 Payment frequency depends on the country where you work.
 When you get paid, you may need a bank account.
 Most schools pay by bank transfer.
-Cash payment is not unheard.
+However, cash payment is not unheard of.

 Do you group students by skill level?

 You may have problems with mixed-ability classes because they progress slowly.
 If the expectation is that all students improve their English, you may run into difficulties.

 How do you handle taxes and social security?

 Depending on the country where you work, you will either get hired on-the-books or off-the-books.
 Getting paid on-the-books means the school must register all withholding against your tax/social security number, so you’ll need to get one.
 If you are hired off-the-books, the school should NOT withhold anything.